 - (a) Tier I Entry Level.
 Candidates completing an entry level preparation program shall be required to take the GACE content assessment in Educational Leadership.
 A passing score on the stateapproved content assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for state entry level certification in Educational Leadership. - (b) Tier II Advanced Level Preparation.
-Candidates completing a Tier II program shall be required to take the Georgia Performance Assessment for Educational Leadership (PASL).
-A passing score on the state-approved performance assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for Tier II certification in Educational Leadership. - (c) Candidates who enroll in a GaPSC-approved Tier I Educational Leadership program must pass the Georgia Ethics for Educational Leadership Assessment prior to beginning program coursework.
+Candidates completing a Tier II program shall be required to take the Georgia Performance Assessment for Educational Leadership (PASL)GACE performance-based assessment for Educational Leadership Tier II.
+A passing score on the state-approved performance-based assessment is not required for program completion;

+- however, candidates shall attempt the assessment prior to program completion, and a passing score is required for Tier II certification in Educational Leadership. - (c) Candidates who enroll in a GaPSC-approved Tier I Educational Leadership program must pass the Georgia Ethics for Educational Leadership Assessment prior to beginning program coursework.
 Any candidate enrolling in a Tier II program who did not pass the Ethics Assessment prior to enrolling in a Tier I program must pass the assessment prior to beginning Tier II program coursework.